digicatapult/bridgeAI-regression-model-training/README.md

 ### Running the tests

 Ensure that you have the project requirements already set up by following the [Model training](#model-training) instructions
 - Ensure `pytest` is installed. `poetry install` will install it as a dev dependency.
+- - For integration tests, set up the dependencies (MLFlow) by running, `docker-compose up -d`
 - Run the tests with `poetry run pytest ./tests`